 Real adventure is about pushing physical abilities, shrugging off danger and conquering harsh environments.
-Most of all, it’s about being fearless in the great outdoors.
+Most of all, it’s about being fearless…

 Adventure is about being fearless after all.
 Or so it’s easy to believe.

-They’re pushing the boundaries, conquering dangerous situations and showing no signs of fear.
-The adventure is going higher, faster, steeper, deeper, riskier and harder, the more daring or challenging the better.
-The only limit is your physical ability.
+They’re pushing the boundaries, conquering dangerous situations and, most importantly, they don’t seem to show any signs of fear.
+Higher, faster, steeper, deeper, riskier and harder… the more daring or challenging the better.

 I was inspired.